THE MODERN MINT BLOG

 I have learnt my topiary and pruning skills over many years, through experimentation in gardens and at home, as well as under topiary artists like the lovely Jake Hobson (author of ‘Niwaki’ and ‘The Art Of Creative Pruning’) and the amazing Charlotte Molesworth (whose topiary garden, below, you can stay at for a holiday.)

-The photo above is of Hebe, the New Zealand evergreen.
+The blobs above are Hebe, the New Zealand evergreen.
 A quite standard plant, often found in plantings of new builds and in supermarket car parks.
 By pruning carefully and with an eye for detail, you can give these plants a new lease of life in the garden.
 In particular, this ‘blobbery’ softens the hard landscaping it borders.

 Sunlight On Topiary